kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/architecture/trust-and-authority/trust-and-authority-overview.md

 > **Evidence can support authority without becoming authority.**

+> **A formal proof can strengthen a claim without creating permission to execute the modeled transition.**

 > **Correspondence can validate implementation without creating operation permission.**

+> **Current B/C fail-closed correspondence does not grant a positive production authorization path.**

 > **Human and institutional authority remain distinct from ALLIS technical authority.**